Ziyodullodev/useful-codes/README.md

 - other-useful-codes ( various useful script codes ( php, python ) )
 - translate ( php and python script codes to translate from different languages to any language | with google translate | )
 - Whether ( get whether api usage )
+- About-me-telegram-bot ( this code for about your social newtwork and some about text )